sensible-hq/sensible-docs/readme-sync/v0/api/1000 - api-tutorial/2100 - api-tutorial-async-2.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/api_quickstart_no_auth.png)

-- If Postman automatically specifies content types, then deselect any Content-Type checkboxes in the **Headers** tab.
+- If Postman automatically specifies a content type header, then ensure that the value of the Content-Type header matches that of the `content_type` body parameter in the request in step 1.
+In this case, it must be `application/pdf`.

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/api_quickstart_postman_headers_2.png)